vishalrao8/SmartServices/README.md

 # SmartServices
-An app to connect freelance technicians with their customers to develop a source of income for them
+An app to connect freelancing technicians with their customers to develop a source of income for them.

 #### What does this app do?